By night train from Munich to Rome: direct, comfortable & climate-friendly through the night to Italy

 The following categories are available on Nightjet NJ295.

-Seat trolley comfortDouble seats with folding armrest and full-length headrest.
+Seat trolley comfortDouble seats or seating group of four with folding armrest and full-length headrest.

 Compartment barrier-free comfortBarrier-free compartment for up to 2 wheelchair users and 2 accompanying persons.